Acadevic/Active-control/README.md

 Figure 1: Active learning involves constructing the utility function, searching it for the sample to acquire, then retraining the model.

 This chapter looks at constructing the utility as an optimization search surface ( $u(x) \in R^1, x \in R^n$ ).
+It extends a more general form of Bayesian optimization ( ${u(x) = \eta + k\sigma}$) by providing explicit constraint terms as geometric functions.
+Where much of the previous work requires knowledge of Gaussian process regression, this work does not.

 ## Uncertainty sampling

 Bayesian optimization uses a model to automate experimental design.
 The intuition is to “measure at the point of highest uncertainty” and consequently highest information.
 This is referred to as uncertainty sampling or informative sampling.

 ![Bayesian_optimization](figs/Bayesian_optimization.png)

-Figure 2: Uncertainty based sampling.
-The intuition is sampling at the point of highest uncertainty will improve the model.
+Figure 2: The intuition behind uncertainty sampling is "acquiring samples at the point of highest uncertainty will improve the model".

 Several modeling methods are able to predict the epistemic uncertainty (confidence interval) including Gaussian Process Regression, Ensemble, dropout, and Bayesian Neural Networks to name a few [8]–[12].
 This work uses ensemble where multiple predictions quantify the mean and uncertainty ( $( \hat y,\sigma) = g(x)$ ).